limejuice-cc/limejuice/README.md

 # limejuice
-Limejuice is cluster infrastructure manager
+Limejuice is a cluster infrastructure manager